-Following a first violation for Social Drugs or NPPD the players will be required to attend an Initial Case Review with the RFL and his Club Doctor or Equivalent and/or Player Welfare Manager.
+Following a first violation for Social Drugs or NPPD the players will be required to attend an Initial Case Review with the RFL Head of Medical Standards, Anti-Doping and Integrity and his Club Doctor or Equivalent and/or Player Welfare Manager.
 Following the Review, the Player will be required to attend an Assessment with a representative of the RFL's Counselling & Addiction Service (Sporting Chance).
 Following the Assessment, the player will be required to attend such counselling and/or drug treatment programme as the RFL's Counselling and Addiction Service recommends.
 Subject to the player agreeing to attend the assessment and engaging with the counselling/treatment programme there will be no further action.
 (NB if the player fails to engage then the Violation is treated as a Second Violation)